What is the Care-Peat partnership?

 Workshop Resources: The climate emergency: the role of peatlands - from ambition to action (30 September 2020)

-Please find below the presentation materials delivered in the above workshop.
+Please find below the workshop report and presentation materials delivered in the above workshop.

 The workshop brought together policy makers and peatland professionals to discuss: